C4dynamics/C4dynamics/README.md

 In any way the initial position and attitude of anybody object (datapoint and rigid-body) is always saved with its instantiation

-The objects and functions are independent of convention.
+The dimensions in this example are SI (i.e. seconds, meters, kilograms), but the objects and functions in the framework in general are independent of system of units.

 The example uses a line-of-sight seeker object from the c4dynamics' seekers module and controller, engine, and aerodynamics objects that developed for the purpose of this example: